brunodrugowick/microservices-flowershop/README.md

 `config-server` folder.
 Provides configuration for the microservices.
 The `config-repo` folder is used to store the configuration files.

+### Other Stuff

+I've configured to log to papertrail (a log aggregator as a service) and used Spring Cloud Sleuth to add a traceId to every user request, being able to trace  the request across microservices.

 ## Running

 Run each of them separately using `./mvnw spring-boot:run` on each folder.